ksobrenat32/unam.fi.compilers.g5.01/lexer/README.md

 ### Problem Formulation

 In this project we need to design and implement a lexical analyzer as the first step of building a whole compiler.
 The lexical analyzer must separate all file in a stream of tokens.
-Each token most follow a grammatical rule depending on his type, so first the lex has to identify the type of tokens and then save it for the program output.
-For this project we design our lex for the C language.
+Each token most follow a grammatical rule depending on his type, so first the lexer has to identify the type of tokens and then save it for the program output.
+For this project we design our lexer for a simple programming language based on C, which has a limited set of keywords, operators, constants, identifiers, literals and punctuation.

 ### Motivation